RIFTIO/xtreme-helm/README.md

 files in this dir
 * README.md this file
+* alias.yaml -- values to force xtreme to use a FQDN instead of an IP address.
+When running on a single node system behind singleIP address (as is done with k3s) then you may need this file.
+The values in this file need to bo coordinated with your company's DNS system.
 * repos.yaml -- values to use public repos -- you will need this unless you are in the Zhone lab
 * storage.yaml -- values to use the non-default storage class
 * values-aeo.yaml -- values to get the latest build